gaucho1978/BACCAble/docs/architecture/MENU_UX.md

 The catalog contains 64 gasoline pages and 60 diesel pages.
 Navigation, preferences and text transport have separate modules.
-All display labels use English ASCII.
+All display labels use English with selected raw Latin-1 glyphs.
 Page labels fit within 16 characters, leaving two characters for editor marks on an 18-character display.

 ## Engine profile and advanced pages